redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ### generate generator

-Copies a given generators template files to your local app for customization.
+Copies a given generator's template files to your local app for customization.
 The next time you generate that type again, it will use your custom template instead of Redwood's default.

 ```
 yarn rw generate generator <name>